 Being a guide, neither the Trustee nor the Manager nor any of their officers, employees or representatives, make any representation that the IM is relevantly complete for any prospective investor.
 Prospective investors are encouraged to read the IM and consider what further information might be relevant to their circumstances, including having regard to the date of the IM and the potential for circumstances to have changed since that date.
-To find out more information, prospective investors are encouraged to discuss the IM with their financial or other professional adviser so as consider what further information they might require.
-Alternatively, or in addition, they can seek further information from the Manager.
+To find out more information, prospective investors are encouraged to discuss the IM with their financial or other professional adviser so as consider what further information from the Manager.